dizmo/Accordion/README.md

 *listed* panel, put a button in its content area, and wire the `click` event of the button with an activation of an unlisted panel -- that's it!

-Thea Accordion dizmo uses exactly that mechanism: within each listed panel there are three (same) unlisted panels #a, #b and #c.
+Thea Accordion dizmo uses exactly this mechanism: within each listed panel there are three unlisted panels #a, #b and #c.
 By clicking on the timestamp it is possible to cycle through them.

 Styling: (S)CSS
 ---------------